Social Media Advocacy

-There are several ways to communicate your story:
+There are several ways to communicate about CTE through social media:

 - Twitter: Share your story in 140 characters or less, and be sure to include hashtag #CareerTechEd.